 # "local" is for Unix domain socket connections only

 host all all 127.0.0.1/32 md5

 # IPv6 local connections:

 If a suitable rule allowing Booktype connections is not enabled, you can add an extra line for a local IPv6 connection at the end of the section, separated by spaces, like so:

 host booktype-db booktype-user ::1/128 md5

-Save the file with the keyboard shortcut Ctrl+O, and then quit nano with Ctrl+X.
+Save any changes to this file with the keyboard shortcut Ctrl+O, and then quit nano with Ctrl+X.

 5. Finally, if you have changed the configuration, restart PostgreSQL with the command:

 You are now ready to install Booktype.
 Please see the following chapters for details.

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.